gukoff/web-game-complete/modules/12_add_blob_storage/README.md

 #### Intro

 [Azure Blob Storage](https://docs.microsoft.com/azure/storage/blobs/) is Microsoft's object storage solution for the cloud.
 We will use it to store our images and also to get them from there using a URL.
-It's advisable that you read about this service and familiarise yourself with the concepts of a storage account, container and blob.
+It's advisable that you read about this service and familiarize yourself with the concepts of a storage account, container and blob.

 #### 1. Create a storage account in your own subscription where you will save the images